Akaki16/Countries-Finder/README.md

 4) Type `npm install` to install the required dependecies

-5) Type: `npm start` to start the project on port https://localhost:3000
+5) Type: `npm start` and open the project on port https://localhost:3000